 One top reason fishing in the rain is worth it is because a rainstorm can be an X-factor that changes everything.
+Especially in freshwater.
 Let's say you've been dealing with a weather forecast that's been extremely hot and muggy in the dog days of summer.
 Odds are the bite has been tough and you just aren't catching as many as you'd like.

 A sudden drop in barometric pressure and a heavy rain can be like flipping a switch on the bite for your favorite fishing spot in this situation.
 As the rain falls, it brings fresh oxygen in and changes the water temperature.
-These sudden changes will energize the baitfish and in turn, bring a sudden burst of feeding energy to many game fish.
+These sudden changes will energize the baitfish and in turn, bring a sudden burst of feeding energy to many bigger fish.

 A good downpour can easily turn a dud of a fishing trip into one of the best you've ever been on in some cases.

 Fishing in the rain brings out the big fish.

 It can be very difficult to locate especially large fish if they're down at great depths.
 But, rainy days can be some of the best for big fish and it all has to do with how rain disrupts things down deep.
 First, rains can churn up sediments near the bottom, forcing fish to the surface.
 Especially bottom feeders like catfish or carp.